 - Support school leaders to build and ensure strong implementations of the schools' educational design, including curriculum implementation, assessments, student and adult culture, and parent and community relationships.

 - Work alongside school directors to identify and develop internal candidates for school leadership roles and provide future leaders with guidance and feedback.

 - Assist school leaders in monitoring and evaluating the effectiveness of programs; identify and acquire appropriate program resources to ensure that curricula meet students' needs and are aligned with the school's mission, academic standards, and strategic goals.

 - Provide professional development and instructional coaching to instructional leaders and teachers in diverse roles.

 Staff and reporting relationships

-- Strong collaboration and teamwork skills
+- Strong coaching, strategic planning, and project management skills

 Diversity at Ascend